airton/video-destacado/readme.txt

 == Screenshots ==

-1. Como sera exibido no admin o vídeo destacado
+1. As will be shown in the video featured admin

 == Frequently Asked Questions ==

-= Como exibir no post o vídeo? =
+= How to display the video in the post? =

 Inserir o seguinte código dentro do loop
 <code><?php video_destacado(); ?></code>

-= É possível seugerir modificações e idéias para este plugin? =
+= You can seugerir modifications and ideas for this plugin? =

-Claro que pode, para isso acesse o link [Vídeo Destacado](htttp://www.vancindesign.com.br/contato.php)
+Sure you can, go to this link [Featured Video] (http://www.vancindesign.com.br/contatos.php)

 == Upgrade Notice ==

 = 0.2 =
-Adicionar <code>width</code> e <code>height</code> ao player
+Add width and height of the player

 = 0.1 =
-Exibi o vídeo destacado no post, página e custom post types.
+Highlighted in the video display post, page and custom post types.

 == Changelog ==

 = 0.2 =
-Adicionar <code>width</code> e <code>height</code> ao player
+Add width and height of the player

 = 0.1 =
-Exibi o vídeo destacado no post, página e custom post types.
+Highlighted in the video display post, page and custom post types.